OTR/scratches/python/books/python_tricks_the_book/README.md

 # Description

-Here stored examples from th book:
+Here stored examples from the book:

 `Python Tricks: The Book` by Dan Bader